 Chapter One: The Setup

-My husband’s relatives humiliated me constantly—mocking my thrift store dresses, making snide remarks about my background, treating me like an outsider.
-They believed I was poor, pitiful, and undeserving of their precious Vadim.
-What they didn’t know?
-I was the daughter of a millionaire.
-And every threadbare shirt and budget meal was a lie—part of the boldest experiment of my life.
+My husband’s relatives humiliated me constantly—mocking my thrift store dresses, sneering at my modest jewelry, and treating me like an outsider.
+To them, I was poor, pitiful, and undeserving of their precious Vadim.

-I said yes.
-With guilt, but also with purpose.
+I said yes—with guilt, but also with purpose.

 Chapter Two: The Disguise

-Each night, I documented it in my journal:
+Every night, I documented my findings:

-Day 1: Social discrimination based on presumed poverty.
-Month 1: Financial pressure as a tool for control.
+Month 1: Financial status used as a weapon for control.

 “Don’t mind them,” he said.
 “They just want the best for me.”

 “So I’m not the best?”
+I whispered.

-“You’re used to simplicity,” Marina sneered.
+“You’re used to simplicity,” Marina smirked.

 Chapter Three: The Reveal